-AES Solar has become a sponsor of a conference that is attracting over 700 delegates from 50 different countries.
+AES Solar has recently sponsored a conference that has attracted over 700 delegates from 50 different countries.

-PLEA stands for Passive and Low Energy Architecture, an internationally renowned network that has led a global discourse on sustainable architecture and urban design since its conferences since 1982.
+PLEA is an internationally renowned network that has led a global discourse on sustainable architecture and urban design since its conferences launched in 1982.

 Design to Thrive

-The theme this year is ‘Design to Thrive’ dealing with ways in which both old and new buildings can be developed to offer a high quality of life to occupants, affordably.
-This can only be done by exploiting locally available natural energy of which the greatest resource of all is solar power.
+The theme this year is ‘Design to Thrive’ in order to tackle the various ways in which both old and new buildings can be affordably developed to offer a high quality of life to occupants.
+This can be done by utilising the locally available natural energy of which the greatest resource of all is solar power.

-Inspirational speakers will show how better buildings can be achieved with good passive design and the issues and challenges involved will be explored and discussed by numerous subject forums and panels.
+Inspirational speakers will show how more efficient buildings can be achieved through passive design and the issues and challenges involved will be explored and discussed by numerous subject forums and panels.

-PLEA conferences attract academics, architects, engineers and planners, and also decision makers from industry, cities and governments.
+PLEA conferences attract academics, architects, engineers and planners from all over the world as well as decision makers from industry, cities and governments.

-George Goudsmit, managing director of AES Solar explained why he wants to be involved in the three-day event: “Working every day with solar hot water and solar electric systems it is obvious that some buildings can be run almost entirely using this clean, cheap energy source, but only if they are good solar buildings to begin with.
+George Goudsmit, managing director of AES Solar explained why he wants to be involved in the three-day event: “When working every day with solar heat and solar electric systems it becomes obvious that some buildings can be run almost entirely using this clean, cheap energy source, but only if they are good solar buildings to begin with.”

 “For too long designers and developers have assumed that solar systems are a last minute, optional ‘add-on’, rather than a key means of achieving affordable warmth and light in our homes and offices.
-The integration of solar energy, and its storage, into the fabric of a building and its systems and into the heart of the design process is essential if truly passive, low energy buildings are to be achieved in practice.
+The integration of solar energy into the fabric of a building, its systems and design process is essential if truly passive, low energy buildings are to be achieved in practice.
 This has been the PLEA message since its inception and it is a message the world now needs to hear loudly and clearly.”

 First in Europe